British Choirs on the Net

 • North East Hampshire Young Singers (NEHYS).
 NEHYS (pronounced “Knee Highs”) is a choir for children in years 4-8 in the Fleet, Yateley, Farnborough and Aldershot area of Hampshire.
 It was formed in February 2006 and is supported by the Hampshire Music Service.
 Rehearsals are currently held in Fleet.
 Children are not asked to audition but must show enthusiasm and commitment to the choir.
 In its first year NEHYS shared a concert with Fleet Choral Society, hosted its own concert with special guests, won the highest mark in the Junior Choirs section of the Aldershot Festival and performed with other HMS area ensembles at the Princes Hall in Aldershot.
 In 2007 NEHYS shared a Christmas Concert with Yateley Choral Society and sang on the P & O cruise ship the Artemis before it set sail for a world cruise.

-• North Herts Guild of Singers a large choir of more than 100 voices, SATB, rehearsing weekly at Hitchin in Hertfordshire and performing four concerts a year.
+• North Herts Guild of Singers A large choir of more than 100 voices, SATB, rehearsing weekly at Hitchin in Hertfordshire and performing four concerts a year.

-• North Leeds Singers, W. Yorkshire: e-mail only: contact Oliver Wiggins.
+• North Leeds Community Singers, W. Yorkshire

 • North Yorkshire Chorus Mixed voice choir of around 80, performing a varied repertoire around the county.
 Rehearsals are in Northallerton on alternate Saturday afternoons.